mayukh-chr/mayukh-chr.github.io/content/posts/Fast-Inverse-Square-Root-Algorithm.md

 }
 ```

 The ALU (Arithmetic and logic unit) in our CPUs have specialized system of gates built for addition and multiplication, but not for division and subtraction.
 Although subtraction has a quick fix with [2's complement method](https://www.geeksforgeeks.org/subtraction-of-two-numbers-using-2s-complement/), Division is still a more complex calculation, even more complex is square root.
 Intel and other manufacturers could, in theory add specialized gates for them, but it is very expensive.
-For thousands of calculations a second(like in our case), these gates arw simply not feasable.
+For thousands of calculations a second(like in our case), these gates are simply not feasable.
 So we need something that can be faster.
 The fast inverse square root is an approximation with an error of atmost 1%, while being about 3x as fast.

 # Floating point numbers
 Before we proceed any further, I think it is required to mention how computers store floats.
 This is going to be very boring, so there's a TLDR after this.